-My field-based research program focuses on an integrative understanding of how the environment shapes the evolution of complex social behavior, especially reproductive strategies.
-I am particularly interested in the role of social behavior in population and evolutionary dynamics involving sexual selection, population differentiation, and adaptation to environmental change.
-My research is integrative, linking insights about the ecological and phylogenetic context of social behavior with the underlying neuroendocrine and molecular mechanisms.
-I combine hormone assays and genomic approaches with experimental manipulations and demographic field studies.
-I also draw on comparative and evolutionary approaches to explore the phylogenetic basis of social behaviors.
+My research focuses on how the environment shapes the evolution of complex social behavior, particularly reproductive strategies and cooperation in birds.
+I examine the role of social behavior in population and evolutionary dynamics involving sexual selection, population differentiation, and adaptation to environmental change.